Tuesday, 29 April 2025

 If any of you are familiar with my musical project, Beam Weapons, and ever wondered what inspires some of the noises we make, simply watch this film, a source of ongoing inspiration.

-Supplemental: Dynamo Dresden are a German football team formed in 1953, originally affiliated to the Stasi, the East German Police.
+Supplemental: Dynamo Dresden are a German football team formed in 1953, originally affiliated to the East German Police, then the Stasi, the secret police and state security agency.
 Highly successful during the lifespan of the DDR, often by nefarious means (intimidating referees, transfer fixing, blackmail, violence and murder) they have fared less well since reunification, and currently play in the German Third Division.

 Friday, 4 April 2025